youcc/healthcare_analytics_engineer_handbook/ch2/data-governance-in-healthcare.md

-# Part 3: Data Governance in Healthcare
+# Data Governance in Healthcare

 ## Introduction to Healthcare Data Governance